-At first glance, you might think that I am making the point that “as long as doctors earn enough money, these problems won’t bother them.”
+At first glance, you might think that I am making the point that “as long as doctors earn enough money” the problems listed above won’t bother them.
 That couldn’t be further from what I am saying.

-Financial Independence reliably provides some direct counter action to the causes of burnout listed above.
+Financial Independence reliably provides some direct counter action to the causes of burnout mentioned above.
 It doesn’t fix all of the problems, but it does help with many of them.

 I’ll mention three specific remedies that FI provides:

 Many physicians who get burned out do so because they feel stuck in the rat race.
-There is no way out.
+Like there is no way out.
 The financial burden is suffocating, and most doctors feel forced to work long hours to pay back their loans.

 Financial Independence allows for increasing autonomy over our life.
-Maybe we cut back to 70% of an FTE (Full Time Equivalent) or even 50%.
+Maybe we pursue Partial FIRE and cut back to 70% of an FTE.
 We could also retire completely, though that’s not the message I normally preach.

-Maybe we use that extra time to become human beings again and realize we have other hobbies like playing an instrument, writing, dancing, brewing beer, or playing sports.
+Maybe we use that extra time to become human beings again who has hobbies like playing an instrument, writing, dancing, brewing beer, or playing sports.

 In fact, a bigger picture of burnout suggests that physicians often lose their self-identity in their profession.
 FI allows us to get back to our roots and to re-examine what makes us who we are.